FyDininno/ObsidianOnline/content/Notes/Mathematics/Numerical Models/Function Spaces and Functionals.md

 Given the above-mentioned functional, we might try to calculate the derivative with respect to $A$ This would result in $\frac{\partial F}{\partial A} = 1 + \frac{\partial B}{\partial A} = 1+0=1$.

 When we talk about the derivative definition of a functional, we treat all inputs as completely independent fixed inputs to F, so $\frac{\partial B}{\partial A} = 0$.
 This alternative type of derivative is called a variation.
-If we used the derivative definition as it pertains to traditional calculus, we would have to employ the chain rule $\frac{\partial B}{\partial A} = 0$.
+The specific definition for the functional derivative is as follows:

 # Euler Lagrange Equation

 Let's say that we change our function vector just a little bit $y_{\epsilon}(x) = y_{0}(x) + \epsilon \eta(x)$.